-- 1) The CFR is based on the funds in place for post-injection site care (PISC) costs (closure and post-closure monitoring as per the GCS closure plan) at the time of evaluation (when the GCS Non-Permanence Risk Tool is used at validation and each verification), and on the likelihood that funding will be in place at the end of injection. - 2) There are different types of funding: - a) Secured project funding refers to dedicated, unencumbered funding such as trust funds, endowments, bonds, irrevocable letters of credit, cash on deposit with the regulator or government, and private insurance.
+1) The CFR is based on the funds in place for post-injection site care (PISC) costs (closure and post-closure monitoring as per the GCS closure plan) at the time of evaluation (when

+- 2) There are different types of funding: - a) Secured project funding refers to dedicated, unencumbered funding such as trust funds, endowments, bonds, irrevocable letters of credit, cash on deposit with the regulator or government, and private insurance.
 Secured project funding shall be dedicated to PISC costs for the project and cannot be accessed for other purposes or projects by the project proponent or secured as collateral by other creditors of the project proponent.
 This includes any secured project funding collected or prescribed by the jurisdictional regulator that the project can access for PISC activities.
-It does not include regulator- or government-managed funds intended for servicing costs incurred by the jurisdiction after the transfer of liability has occurred. - b) Unsecured funding refers to cash-in-place corporate guarantee, self-insurance, and contractual agreements over which the project proponent has control and that can be used to service PISC costs.
+It does not include regulator- or government-managed funds intended for servicing costs incurred by the jurisdiction after the transfer of liability has occurred. - b) Unsecured funding refers to cash-in-place, corporate guarantee, self-insurance, and contractual agreements over which the project proponent has control and that can be used to service PISC costs.
 Unsecured funding also includes callable financial resources that are readily available to the project.
-The availability of such resources may be indicated through revocable letters of credit, revolving credit lines, corporate guarantees, or other financial backing, as evidenced by signed agreements that demonstrate the project's ability to access funding as needed.

-- 3) PISC costs include monitoring program costs (from the end of injection to site closure), site closure costs, well-plugging costs, remediation costs, any corrective action costs, and post-closure monitoring costs. - 4) The percentage of PISC costs covered shall be calculated by adding up all funding and revenue available according to the categories of funding described in Section 2.2.4(2) and dividing this by the PISC cost as identified in the GCS closure plan. - 5) Evidence shall be provided that agreement counterparties are in good financial standing to demonstrate the ability to meet the financial obligations.
-Project proponents may demonstrate funding through, for example, financial statements, bank records, surety bonds, or private insurance agreements. - 6) Project proponents with mixed funding models (including secured funding, unsecured funding, and insufficient funding) shall complete Table 4 by inputting the proportion of funding in each of the categories and shall add up the total according to the equation given.
+The availability of such resources may be indicated through revocable letters of credit, revolving credit lines, corporate guarantees, or other financial backing, as evidenced by signed agreements that demonstrate the project's ability to access funding as needed. - 3) PISC costs include monitoring program costs (from the end of injection to site closure), site closure costs, well-plugging costs, remediation costs, any corrective action costs, and post-closure monitoring costs. - 4) The percentage of PISC costs covered shall be calculated by adding up all funding and revenue available according to the categories of funding described in Section 2.2.4(2) and dividing this by the PISC cost as identified in the GCS closure plan. - 5) Evidence shall be provided that counterparties to funding agreements are in good financial standing and can meet the financial obligations.
+For example, funding may be demonstrated through financial statements, bank records, surety bonds, or private insurance agreements. - 6) Project proponents with mixed funding models (including secured funding, unsecured funding, and insufficient funding) shall complete Table 4 by inputting the proportion of funding in each of the categories and shall add up the total according to the equation given.
 Where a jurisdiction requires a project proponent to post or otherwise maintain financial security for PISC costs to obtain regulatory approval, the project proponent may use the amounts of such financial security to meet the requirements of Table 4.

-Table 4: Closure Financial Risk (CFR)
+Table 4.
+Closure financial risk (CFR)

+Risk Element

-Risk Element Description or Criteria a) The percentage of PISC costs covered by secured funding (expressed as a decimal) b) The percentage of PISC costs covered by unsecured funding (expressed as a decimal) C) The percentage of PISC costs not funded (expressed as a decimal) Total Closure Financial Risk (CFR) = $a + (1.5 \times b) + (5 \times c)$
+Description or Criteria

+a) The percentage of PISC costs covered by secured funding (expressed as a decimal) b) The percentage of PISC costs covered by unsecured funding (expressed as a decimal) c) The percentage of PISC costs not funded (expressed as a decimal) Total Cl osure Financial Risk (CFR) = $a + (1.5 \times b) + (5 \times c)$